Communal dancefloor energy at one of

 What do I do in case of harassment?

-Keep an eye out for each other and act if you see others deal with harassment of any kind.
-Our Angels of Paradise are easy to spot with their pink vests.
-Please approach them if you have any kind of issue or if you're feeling unwell.
-These volunteers are well-trained to deal with these situations and they will listen to any problem you may have.
+Keep an eye out for each other and act if you see others dealing with harassment of any kind.
+Our Angels of Paradise are easily identifiable by their distinctive pink vests.
+Please approach them if you have any issues or are feeling unwell.
+These volunteers do not judge - they are well-trained to handle a wide range of situations, and they will listen to any concerns you may have.
 If needed, our Angels of Paradise will take you to the Healing Zone, where you can escape the rowdiness and catch your breath.

-Please have a look at our Citizenship page to learn more about our policies and code of conduct.
+Please visit our Citizenship page to learn more about our policies and code of conduct.

 Will there be earplugs on-site?

 Even if we limit the decibels, think about your ears.
 If you want to use earplugs specifically designed for listening to music at concerts and festivals, our partner BLOX has what you need.
-Its BLOX Music model has a specially designed acoustic filter to enjoy authentic sound while protecting your hearing.
-It will be available for sale at the Merchandising stand.
-For the more discerning among you, take advantage of a 15% discount on the BLOX e-shop with the promotional code ENJOYPC24.
-Valid on the entire range until 23 June 2024.
+Its BLOX Music model features a specially designed acoustic filter that allows you to enjoy authentic sound while protecting your hearing.
+It will be available for sale at the EARPLUGS shop.
+For the more discerning among you, take advantage of a 10% discount on the BLOX e-shop with the promotional code PC25TOTHEMAX.
+Valid on the entire range until June 22.
 Go to www.bloxearplugs.com.

-Free foam earplugs will also be available at the Info stand.
+Free foam earplugs will also be available at the Info Point.
 We count on you to throw them in the bin and not on the floor.
-New this year: BLOX will have a collection point at the Info stand for used foam earplugs, so that they can be recycled and made into components for street furniture (bench, table, etc.).
+Also, BLOX will have a collection point at the Info Point for used foam earplugs so that they can be recycled and made into components for street furniture (benches, tables, etc.).

 Can I bring my medication?